microsoft/Kusto-Query-Language/doc/not-has-cs-operator.md

 ---
-title: The case-sensitive !has_cs string operator - Azure Data Explorer
+title:  The case-sensitive !has_cs string operator
 description: Learn how to use the !has_cs string operator to filter records for data that doesn't have a matching case-sensitive string. ms.reviewer: alexans ms.topic: reference